Skip to main content

 Open – Partially Addressed

-DOD concurred with this recommendation, and, as of August 2023, has taken some actions to implement it.
+DOD concurred with this recommendation, but as of November 2024, has yet to fully implement it.
 At the end of July 2023, the Office of the Under Secretary for Acquisition and Sustainment (OUSD A&S) issued the Implementation Plan for the Department of Defense's Modernized Selected Acquisition Report (MSAR) Process.
 The plan designated leadership roles and responsibilities for the effort, specifying that the Acquisition Data and Analytics office within OUSD(A&S) will be responsible for the overall effort.
 It also noted that the Chief Digital and Artificial Intelligence Office (CDAO) will be responsible for maintaining the web-based reporting system.
 Further, the plan states that A&S, CDAO, and other offices have established a matrixed team that meets regularly to work towards implementing the MSAR.
 However, DOD has yet to make key decisions that would allow it to ensure it has an implementation team with the capacity to manage and implement the MSAR process, as called for by leading practices.
 DOD's implementation plan notes that producing comprehensive reporting is demanding on the resources of both A&S and the DOD components.
 It also notes that recommendations to add new content to the reports will require additional personnel and funding.
 However, the plan does not quantify the resources required.
 It states that they are dependent upon the number of new requirements, the complexity of software features, and the integration necessary to support external reporting requirements - factors that DOD has yet to finalize.
+DOD has not provided new information since August 2023 on any actions to implement this recommendation.
 We will continue to monitor DOD's efforts in this area.

 Department of Defense The Secretary of Defense should ensure the Under Secretary of Defense for Acquisition and Sustainment fully implements leading reform practices in the area of managing and monitoring reforms while developing the reporting system that will replace the Selected Acquisition Report requirements, such as by developing an implementation plan with key milestones and deliverables.
 (Recommendation 2)